numpy/numpy/doc/source/user/absolute_beginners.rst

 Remember that if you check the size of your array and it equals 0, your array is empty.

-Learn more about `finding the size of an array here <https://numpy.org/devdocs/reference/generated/numpy.ndarray.size.html>`_ and the `shape of an array here <https://numpy.org/devdocs/reference/generated/numpy.ndarray.shape.html>`_.
+Learn more about finding the size of an array at `ndarray.size` and the shape of an array at `ndarray.shape`.

 Creating matrices
 -----------------

 You can pass Python lists of lists to create a matrix to represent them in